 Computer-based exam takers learn whether they pass or fail immediately afterward at the test site.
 Meanwhile, six weeks later, they receive official results.

-Another 10% covers IRA documentation and maintenance requirements.
-For example, some question may establishing and maintaining IRAs, designating beneficiaries and reporting.
+- Another 10% covers IRA documentation and maintenance requirements.
+For example, some questions may establishing and maintaining IRAs, designating beneficiaries and reporting.

-Moreover 20% of the test emphasizes distributions.
-This tests knowledge on taxes, withholding rules, required minimum distributions, death distribution rules and penalties.
+- 20% of the test emphasizes distributions.
+This tests knowledge of taxes, withholding rules, required minimum distributions, death distribution rules and penalties.

 This is what a sample test question looks like:

 - Which of the following data is protected by the privacy provisions of the Gramm-Leach-Bliley law?